 He eventually revealed his top picks, which are as follows:

-9. The Devils Foot: The mystery here is why anyone would think a foot could be devilish, but Holmes cracks the case nonetheless.
+- The Devil’s Foot: The mystery here is why anyone would think a foot could be devilish, but Holmes cracks the case nonetheless.

 So, there you have it: Sherlock Holmes, free for all and ready to be molded into whatever bizarre, delightful, or terrifying version of himself you can imagine.
 Just remember, with great public domain power comes great public domain responsibility—or at least the ability to make Holmes solve crimes in space, underwater, or in a series of formulas and logical diagrams and tables, because why not?